-There were no indications of impairment to the non-current assets classified as assets held for sale at 30 June 2022.
+There were no indications of impairment to the investment property at 30 June 2023

 The land in Fremantle has been reclassified from 'Contaminated - remediation required' to 'Remediated for restricted use'.
 At the reporting date, no accurate determination of the level of impairment has been assessed.
 Refer Note 14 for further details.